Gillian Stanyard -Psychotherapist. Due to COVID-19,online and phone only

 Sleep better, if you have trouble getting to sleep or staying asleep

 Often the first step to any kind of change or healing is acknowledging that you need help.Through engaging in therapy, you will gain an awareness of your emotions, behaviours and responses and improve your self-awareness and personal responsibility.
 This can lead to a new connection with yourself and others that feels nurturing, respectful and positive.
-I specialise in Gestalt therapy which enables you to
+I offer an integrated form of therapy which enables you to

-become more aware of how your negative thought patterns and behaviors are blocking your true self-awareness.
+become more aware of how your negative thought patterns and behaviors are blocking your true self-awareness and empower you to be able to start living with more clarity and certainty.

 Good and effective therapy comes from within a safe, trusting, empathic and truthful relationship.
 This is what I bring to you as a therapist, as well as a high level of psychotherapeutic training and experience.
 In exchange for your courageous request for help, I give you an authentic invitation to safely explore unfamiliar and unchartered emotional territory, in the hope that useful new solutions for action will emerge.
 Always remember, you are the expert on your life experiences.